commaai/eon-neos/README.md

 Requirements: unzip, img2simg, fastboot

-Hold power and volume to enter fastboot mode.
+Clone this repo.
+Hold power and volume to enter fastboot mode on your EON.
 Then run:

 ```
 ./flash.sh